Second Software Bug Resulted from Facebook Glitch in Less Than a Month

-At least 800,000 users of Facebook may have been affected by a glitch in the company’s network.
-Users who were blocked were unblocked temporarily in the glitch that happened between 29 May and 5 June.
-The glitch has since been fixed.

-This is the second software bug to hit the company in less than a month.
+At least 800,000 users of Facebook have been experiencing yet another glitch in the company’s network.
+Such glitch temporarily removed the block function from users between 29 May and 5 June.
+This Facebook glitch is nothing new, as the company has experienced its first encounter in less than a month.

-Back in June, Facebook revealed that another software bug had resulted in some of its users posting publicly by default, despite the previous privacy settings they may have added to their profile postings.
+Back in June, Facebook revealed that another software bug had resulted in some of its users posting publicly by default.
+This happened despite the previous privacy settings they may have added to their profile postings.

-How Facebook’s block function Work?
+How Does Facebook’s block function work?

-Erin Egan, Facebook’s Chief Privacy Officer, has apologized, stating that the company knows how important being able to block someone on Facebook is.
-In a blog post, Egan said that the unblocked individual would not be able to see content shared with friends, but may have been able to see content which was posted to a wider audience.
+Erin Egan, Facebook’s Chief Privacy Officer, has apologised for the incident.
+He stated that the company knows how important being able to block someone on Facebook is.
+In a blog post, Egan said that the individual would not be able to see the content he shared with friends.
+However, users may still view content for a broader audience.

 Egan’s blog post detailed that 83% of the affected users had “only one person they had blocked temporarily unblocked.”
 This glitch is another incident in an already ongoing privacy crisis issue which Facebook has been dealing with.

 Earlier this year, Facebook Chief Mark Zuckerberg had previously dealt with the European Parliament and US Congress.
 The Cambridge Analytica scandal made Zuckerberg answer concerns regarding the breach of users’ personal data and information.
 Facebook had later disclosed that 110 third parties had more access to personal data than what the company realised.